mlanojan10/Group_1_2025_MTRX2700_major_project-3/README.md

 ## Instructions of the Game
 You have set sail to find the hidden treasure - but there are 4 challenges you must first complete before you get the gold!

-### Navigating Roacky Shores
+### Navigating Rocky Shores
-Getting to the treasure is not easy, and your first obstacle is steering clear of any obstacles and getting to the next island…
+Reaching the treasure won’t be easy.
+Your first challenge is to guide your ship through treacherous waters filled with jagged rocks.

+You’ll have 90 seconds to steer past shifting obstacles and navigate your way to the next island.
+Precision and timing are key, or you’ll be dashed against the rocks like the many who came before.

+And this is only the beginning — you haven’t even reached the first island yet.

 ## Riddle Island
 Woohoo!
 You have managed to get to the first island.
 To unlock a clue to the next island, you have to correctly answer a few mind boggling questions.